-As of May 25, 2018, the General Data Protection Regulation (GDPR) will be applicable, and thereby will override existing national data protection rights, for example the current German Federal Data Protection Act (FDPA).
-Many of the basic rules are similar to those of the Privacy Directive from 1995.
+The General Data Protection Regulation (GDPR) has become effective starting on May 25, 2018 replacing national data protection laws throughout Europe, including for example the old German Federal Data Protection Act (old FDPA).
+Many of the ground rules are similar to those of the 1995 Privacy Directive.
 However, there are some significant changes to these principles as well as substantial new obligations for businesses.

-It remains less than half a year until the GDPR becomes applicable.
-The new data protection law in Germany has already been passed and will also come into force on 25 May 2018 (the so-called FDPA-new).
+The new data protection law in Germany has already been passed and also applies since 25 May 2018 (so called FPDA-new).

 We have constructed this website in order to help you to understand the General Data Protection Regulation, by clarifying the relationship between the GDPR and the recitals of the GDPR as well as between the GDPR and the FDPA-new.
 In detail: